shaow1/Pacman-ASM/README.md

 # AssemblyLanguage
-pacman
-ghostd nono
-blinky yellow
+Pacman

+Npo Ghosts

+"blinky yellow" -thanks duresh

 dots eat dots

+Notes:
+2s arrays (have to figure that out but im assuming it would work as a single array you access as <1stindex>*<lenthOfEachColumn> + <2ndindex>)

+Psuedo-Code:

 	levelArray = 2d array of walls and pacman and dots curPos = where pacman is

 	until(dots == 0){